You Showed Me: The Lightning Seeds version

-In 1996, the song was covered in a trip hop style by British alternative rock band the Lightning Seeds and released as a single.
-It was originally intended to be a B-side to their previous single, "What If...", and utilises loops and samplers from the Turtles original.
+In 1996, the song was covered in a trip hop style by British alternative rock band the Lightning Seeds on their fourth album, Dizzy Heights (1996), and released as the album's fourth and final single in April 1997 by Epic Records.
+It was originally intended to be a B-side to their single "What If..."
+(1996), and utilises loops and samplers from the Turtles original.
 The song became the Lightning Seeds' most successful chart release (not including the two versions of "Three Lions") reaching No. 8 in the UK.
-By the time the single was released, drummer Chris Sharrock had left the band to join Robbie Williams' backing group, and new percussionist Zak Starkey took his place in its music video.
+By the time the single was released, drummer Chris Sharrock had left the band to join Robbie Williams' backing group, and new percussionist Zak Starkey took his place in its accompanying music video, directed by Pedro Romhanyi.
 Additionally, it peaked at No. 4 in Iceland and No. 42 on the Eurochart Hot 100.
 It was also included on the Austin Powers: International Man of Mystery soundtrack.

 Critical reception

 Dave Sholin from the Gavin Report wrote, "One of the Turtles' biggest hits comes out of its shell to be artfully re-invented by the Lightning Seeds.
 A gigantic hit in 1969, it plays well in Mike Myers' newest comedy, Austin Powers: International Man of Mystery.
 The film, like the song, doesn't disappoint."
 A reviewer from Music Week rated it four out of five, adding, "Remixed and reshaped from the version included on Dizzy Heights, it's a moody, atmospheric offering."
-David Sinclair from The Times viewed it as a "workmanlike version of the song written by Gene Clark and James McGuinn of the Byrds, complete with strings and "scratches"."
+David Sinclair from The Times named it a "workmanlike version of the song written by Gene Clark and James McGuinn of the Byrds, complete with strings and "scratches"."

 Music video

-The accompanying black-and-white music video for "You Showed Me" was directed by Pedro Romhanyi.
+The black-and-white music video for "You Showed Me" was directed by Pedro Romhanyi.